AltDual/CIS264ServerProject/README.md

 For CIS264ProjectTeam67

 To run the web app:
-First run the main.py file in server\public.
-It starts a local server on 127.0.0.1:8080
+First run the main.py file in the server folder.
+The program starts a local server accessible from 127.0.0.1:8080

 To refresh bus predictions:
 Open a second terminal and run the inference.py in model